zipplet/pitools/gpio_soft_poweroff/README.md

 * Connect a button and 10K resistor between GPIO pin 21 and ground (the GPIO connector pins 39 and 40 are convenient!)
 * Run install.sh as root, then reboot your Pi.
-* Once your Pi is running, briefly insert a jumper across pins 39+40 and your Pi should shutdown.
+* Once your Pi is running, press the button and your Pi should shutdown.
 * **It will not power off completely due to hardware limitations.** however it is extremely useful to shutdown the Pi without needing to SSH to it.

 ## How do I remove it?